-5. Prepare with the WordPress source files
+5. Prepare the WordPress source files

-For example, if you want your install a new WordPress named MyStory, create a folder named MyStory in public_html, and upload the file to this folder.
+For example, if you want to install a new WordPress named MyStory, create a folder named MyStory in public_html, and upload the file to this folder.
 Your new WordPress installation would then be created in www.yourdomain.com/MyStory.

 Once you've uploaded the zip file, your File Manager should also provide you with the functionality to expand the zipped file via the Extract function.
-Extract the zipped file now.
+Click on the WordPress zip file and click Extract to uncompress the zipped file now.

 6. Prepare the (MySQL) database for your new WordPress installation